Hofls/useful-info/ideas-strategies-concepts/books/methods-of-rationality.md

 TLDR - alternative Harry Potter story that promotes rationality skills

 ### Definitions
+* `Rationality` - systematic pursuit of knowledge and understanding through reason and evidence
+* `Skepticism` - questioning claims and beliefs
+* `Decision-making` - utility, risk, and probability
 * `Probability` - how likely an event is to occur (between 0 to 1)
 * `Fundamental attribution error` - tendency to believe that what people do reflects who they are
     * E.g. man drives aggressively because he is mean, not because he is late